0xTacoTruck/cyfrin-foundry-daos-and-governance/Notes.md

 The voting mechanism chosen in a DAO needs to be carefully considered.
 There are multiple ways to design and implement voting mechanisms, but there are positives and negatives that need to be considered.

 #### EERC20 Tokens and NFTs
 An easy way to implement voting for users is to use an ERC20 token - like compound, or an NFT as voting power, to enable the ability to vote.
 Now while this can be the right solution for a DAO and a protocol, it also runs the risk of actually making it more unfair if the voting mechanism is poorly designed and allows the very wealthy to overpower the voting power of everyone else - e.g. a whale buys a HUGE amount of tokens used for voting, they can then vote on proposals as the dominant factor.
-To put it simply, you could enable a voting mechanism based on 'whoever has the deepest pockets gets to pick teh changes'.
+To put it simply, you could enable a voting mechanism based on 'whoever has the deepest pockets gets to pick the changes'.
 The other factort to consider on this point is that of a security threat, if a bad actor was to gain a dominant voting power and propose a bad and malicious proposal that drains the protocol, the attacker could vote and pass the proposal that they create.

 NFTs also present the same issues as ERC20s too.